Uta: A Japanese Music Learning Experience.

 - 句Phrase-level meaning

-The prototype looked complete.
-The product exposed every assumption.
+The prototype looked complete, but the product exposed every assumption.

-Early versions treated every word as an independent dictionary lookup.
-Real lyrics broke that immediately — Japanese meaning often lives at the phrase and grammar level, not the word level.
-A lookup that made sense in isolation returned nothing useful in context.
+Early versions treated each word like an isolated dictionary lookup.
+Real lyrics broke that quickly because Japanese meaning often lives in phrases, grammar, and context.

-The most valuable design decisions came from solving those problems, not from drawing more screens.
+The strongest design decisions came from solving those product problems, not adding more screens.